MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-wufb-csp-mdm.md

 Users have the following options for the **Notify me when a restart is required to finish updating** setting:

 - **Off** (default): Once the device enters a pending reboot state after installing updates, restart notifications are suppressed for 24 hours.
-Typically, users will receive fewer notifications about upcoming restarts while the deadline is approaching.
-Users will still receive a prompt 4 hours before the deadline and a final nondismissable prompt 15 minutes before a forced restart.
+Typically, users receive fewer notifications about upcoming restarts while the deadline is approaching.
-    - When the deadline is set for 1 day, users will only receive a prompt 4 hours before the deadline and a final nondismissable prompt 15 minutes before a forced restart.
+    - When the deadline is set for 1 day, users only receive a notification 4 hours before the deadline and a final nondismissable notification 15 minutes before a forced restart.

 - **On**: Users are immediately notified when the device enters a reboot pending state after installing updates.
 Automatic reboots for updates are blocked for 24 hours after the initial notification to give these users time to prepare for a restart.
 This setting is recommended for users who want to be notified about upcoming restarts.
-   - When the deadline is set for 1 day, an initial notification occurs, automatic restart is blocked for 24 hours, and users will receive a prompt 4 hours before the deadline and a final nondismissable prompt 15 minutes before a forced restart.
+   - When the deadline is set for 1 day, an initial notification occurs, automatic restart is blocked for 24 hours, and users receive a notification 4 hours before the deadline and a final nondismissable notification 15 minutes before a forced restart.

-When a deadline is set for 0 days, no matter which option is selected, the only prompt users will receive is a final nondismissable prompt 15 minutes before a forced restart.
+When a deadline is set for 0 days, no matter which option is selected, the only notification users receive is a final nondismissable notification 15 minutes before a forced restart.

-The user preference for notifications apply when the following policies for [compliance deadlines](wufb-compliancedeadlines.md) are used:
+The user preference for notifications applies when the following policies for [compliance deadlines](wufb-compliancedeadlines.md) are used:

 - [Update/ConfigureDeadlineForFeatureUpdates](/windows/client-management/mdm/policy-csp-update#update-configuredeadlineforfeatureupdates)
 - [Update/ConfigureDeadlineForQualityUpdates](/windows/client-management/mdm/policy-csp-update#update-configuredeadlineforqualityupdates)